How to spend Mother’s Day without mum

 While we’ve discussed some ways in which you can spend Mother’s Day without your mum, at the end of the day, if you’re not sure you’re ready to face this holiday, then that’s perfectly okay.

 You need to look after your mental health first.
-So, even if siblings want you to come to a celebration in her memory, if you’re not ready to go, then you’re under no obligation to attend.
+So, even if siblings or other loved ones want you to come to a celebration in her memory, if you’re not ready to go, then you’re under no obligation to attend.

-If you’re not sure what to say, we’ve tips on what to write in a sympathy card that you can use to let them know you’re thinking of them.
+If you’re not sure what to put inside, we’ve got tips on what to write in a sympathy card that you can use to let them know you’re thinking of them.

 These are just a few suggestions for what you can do if you’re missing your mum on Mother’s Day.
 They’re not for everyone, but we hope at least one or two will help to make remembering her on this day just that little bit easier.
-For more thoughtful tips, check out the rest of the thortful blog.
+For more guides like this, you can check out the rest of the thortful blog.